 What is Community Health Charities of Nebraska?

 Community Health Charities of Nebraska, CHC-NE, was founded by five health charities as CHAD (Combined Health Agencies Drive) in 1972 to conduct workplace fundraising in Omaha.
 The group expanded to Lincoln and Grand Island in later years, and now conducts workplace payroll deduction campaigns across the state.
-In two locations (Omaha and Lincoln), we are fundraising partners with the United Way.
+In two locations (Omaha Metro and Lincoln), we are fundraising partners with the United Way.
 In other cities, we campaign independently.
-The state federation represents Nebraska’s top 22 health charities (state affiliates of national health organizations) to raise charitable contributions in the workplace.
+The statewide federation represents Nebraska’s top 22 health charities (state affiliates of national health organizations) to raise charitable contributions in the workplace.
 The organization has more than 40 years of history in working with giving campaigns.
 Employee designations support disease prevention, research, patient services and outreach in communities across the state, bettering the lives of all Nebraskans.
 To learn more about implementing a workplace campaign and how it can benefit your company, click here.

 What are the accountability standards of Community Health Charities’ member charities?

 Community Health Charities of Nebraska and its member charities have standards ensuring the highest level of charitable efficiency, ethics and public accountability.
 Moreover, each charity must meet the criteria mandated by the U.S. Office of Personnel Management for inclusion in the Combined Federal Campaign (for federal employees).
 The accountability standards include the following: each charity must undergo an annual application and review process; be a 501(c) 3, non-profit organization as certified by the IRS; have an annual audit conducted in accordance with the generally accepted auditing standards of the American Institute of Certified Public Accountants; have an active, voluntary board of directors; have fundraising and administrative costs that are at or below industry standards; and meet other specified requirements.